 In other news, we are not enjoying this cold weather.
 It was so mild and almost warm last week and now it’s SO cold.
 We even got a little dusting of snow the other morning.

 Kelsey was loving the snow and was pretty bummed when it melted later that morning.
 She’ll probably be really excited when we get our first real snow storm.
 So I guess this holiday cake plus the onslaught of cold weather truly means winter and the holiday season are right around the corner.
-Yay for the holidays but boo to winter… Anyways, enjoy the eggnog cake!
+Yay for the holidays but boo to winter… Anyways, enjoy the Gluten Free Eggnog Cake!

 be sure to follow me on instagram and hashtag #whattheforkfoodblog or tag @whattheforkfoodblog – i love seeing what you make!